How Special Education Students React to a Flipped-Classroom Teaching Technique in a High School Geometry Course

 The research question addressed is, how will special-services students react to the flipped-classroom teaching technique in a high school geometry course?
 The motivating factor for this capstone was the struggle to meet the needs of all students, especially those receiving special services, in a high school geometry course using a traditional teaching technique.
 Recognizing a need for change with instruction, the author decided to fully implement the flipped-classroom teaching technique.
 Key influences for this capstone were Jonathan Bergmann and Aaron Sams, the pioneers of the flipped-classroom technique.
 The author applies a mixed methods approach, looking at acquired data through both a quantitative and a qualitative lens.
 She describes student and parent reactions to the flipped-classroom technique and concludes that both students and parents find the technique to be highly beneficial.

 Lewis, Emily R., "How Special Education Students React to a Flipped-Classroom Teaching Technique in a High School Geometry Course" (2014).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 5.